wintercms/docs/architecture-introduction.md

 <a name="code-structure-themes"></a>
 ### Themes

-[Themes](../cms/themes) contain the front-end code, assets, and functionality as well as static site content.
+[Themes](../cms/themes) contain the frontend code, assets, and functionality as well as static site content.
 Check out the [Themes page](../cms/themes#directory-structure) to see an example of the directory structure.

 #### Languages Used: